dyslexicanaboko/FJS/docs/List.md

 | Setting elements | `arr[2] = 2;` |`arr[2] = 2;`| Setting index two to a value of two. |
 | Output | `[<2 empty items>, 2]` |`[0, 0, 2]`|JS's array contains `undefined` and `number`.
 Where as C# contains all `int`.|

 JS Arrays behave more like a C# [ArrayList](https://learn.microsoft.com/en-us/dotnet/api/system.collections.arraylist) which is a relic of the past.
 This is all that was available back in dot net 1 because generics didn't exist yet.
-Therefore, you had `ArrayList`s that had `null` and your struct/objects in it.
+Therefore, you had `ArrayList`s which acted as a list of object where you could place your struct/objects in it mixed with `null` elements too.

 An argument can be made to use [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Typed_arrays), but it says right in the documentation these are not a replacement for normal Arrays.
-My biggest pet peeve here is that JS Arrays are not Arrays even though that's their name.
+Additionally, that will only constrain the value, not the index and the index is the problem.
+My biggest pet peeve here is that JS Arrays are not Arrays even though that's their literal name.
 As much as it pains me to say this, it's closer to a managed array since it does all that whacky stuff shown in the previous section.
-It's just annoying because a real managed array won't fill automatically fill your memory space with crap.
-In the C# example, it fills the memory with the type's default value which happens to be zero.
+It's just annoying because a real managed array won't automatically fill your memory space with crap.
+In the C# `Array` example, it fills the memory with the type's default value which happens to be zero.
 If it were an array of `string` then it would be `null`, but that's because a `string`'s default value is `null`.
+These examples make sense.

 Again, JS arrays are confused, they don't know what they want to be.
+They are a barking cat or a dog that purrs.

 ## Adding elements to your Array